gvwilson/sys-tutorial/pages/index.md

     -   Introduce it early so people don't screw up their laptop
 -   How can I find things on my system?
     -   `find | xargs` and alternatives
--   What is `sudo` and when should I use it?
 -   How can I found out what kind of system I'm using (`uname`)
 -   How do I see who has accounts on a machine?
 -   How do I create a new account?